CaptRaven/LEARNCHA/README.md

 - [Dictionary API](https://api.dictionaryapi.dev/api/v2/entries/en/word) - Used to fetch meaning of words
 - [MySQL]() - Database management system used
 - [Thesaurus API](https://api.api-ninjas.com/v1/thesaurus?word=<word>) - APi used to fetch Thesaurus

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.

-## License

-This project is licensed under the Apache 2 License - see the [LICENSE](LICENSE) file for details.